atriguha/Adapt_Unlearn/README.md

     --size 32 --ckpt path_to_pre_trained_GAN --iter no_of_iterations --repel --gamma value_of_constant --loss_type type_of_loss_function

 ```
-* CELEBAHQ Unlearning
-For feature level unlearning on CELEBA_HQ
+* For feature level unlearning on CELEBA_HQ
 ```bash
 python unlearn_main.py --expt class_name \
  --list_of_models path_to_model1 \